BY ELIZABETH RUSSELL

 “AHH!!” she screamed.
 “I know all about your little daughter’s capture, and I cackle at the thought.
 Serves your family right, you goody two shoes!
 I know what you seek, and you will never find your precious blanket, because I’ll never tell!”

 Then she lifted the poison to her own lips to drink.
-But the King was too quick and knocked it away with his sword before grabbing her arms and holding her tightly.
+But the King was too quick and knocked it away with his sword before grabbing her arms and holding her tight.

 “You shall not kill yourself so long as I am king.
 Now where is that blanket?”